 Therapy for allergies

-In addition to avoiding contact with the triggering allergen and short-term drug symptom treatment (antihistamines, glucocorticoids), in many cases desensitization / desensitization can bring long-term improvement of the symptoms.
+In addition to avoiding contact with the triggering allergen and short-term treatment of symptoms with medication (antihistamines, glucocorticoids), hyposensitization/ desensitization can bring long-term improvement of the symptoms in many cases.

 By injecting tiny amounts of the allergy-causing substances under the skin, the immune system gradually gets used to the allergens and the allergic reaction is weakened.